tfarina/isengard/c/cstyleguide.md

 ### Function Names

-Function names should typically be in the form of verb + noun.
+Function names should be verbs or verb phrases, because they are a way of doing an action.

 Should be in mixed case (CamelCase or PascalCase) with the first letter of each word capitalized.